 Many people may know it as “The Land of Milk and Honey,” “The Golden State,” and “The Grape State,” but California is more than its coined names.
 Every city of the state promises something different, just like the hilly city of San Francisco, which is known for the iconic Golden Gate Bridge, and Los Angeles, where you’ll find the Hollywood entertainment industry.
 It is a lovely destination for everyone as well as for the whole family, whether you’re after pristine beaches, forest adventure, hiking in the mountains, and music festivals in the desert.
+It features great places to stay as well, including farm stays and Airbnb vacation rentals.
 Also, it is home to many monasteries, where one can have peace and quiet.
 In case you’re after this aspect of California, check out our list of amazing monasteries to visit in California, USA.

 1. Saint Andrew's Abbey